 Investments other than the mainstream asset classes of equities and bonds.
-Alternatives include hedge funds, private equity, gold and commodities.
+Alternatives include private equity, infrastructure, private debt, gold and commodities.
 Property is also sometimes described as an alternative.

 Asset allocation

 The apportionment of a fund's assets between asset classes.
 See strategic asset allocation and tactical asset allocation.